PNNL-Comp-Mass-Spec/proteomics_therapy/README.md

 ## Introduction

-This repository is a collection of code and data used in IO *TheRa.py Sessions*, the informal series of workshops tailored for the proteomics researcher struggling to take those first steps into data analysis with R (and eventually python...).
+This repository is a collection of code and data used in IO *TheRa.py Sessions*, the informal series of workshops tailored for the proteomics researcher struggling to take those first steps into data analysis with R (and eventually Python).

 To set up a data analysis environment using R, RStudio, and RTools.
 Follow the steps below to get started.